mrezabayat/iamsorush/content/posts/lu_decomposition.md

 Before going to coding, let’s refresh ourselves briefly on PLU decomposition.
 A system of linear equations is defined as

-$A X = B$             (Eq 1)
+$A X = B$

 where $A$ is the coefficient matrix, $X$ is the unknown matrix, and$B$is the constants matrix.
 This system can be solved using LU decomposition method.
 Matrix $A$ can be factorised as

-$A = L U$          (Eq 2)
+$A = L U$

-where L is lower matrix with all elements above diagonal zero and U is upper matrix with all elements under diagonal zero.
+where $L$ is lower matrix with all elements above diagonal zero and $U$ is upper matrix with all elements under diagonal zero.
 This way the system can be solved faster because we have

-$L U X = B$               (Eq 3)
+$L U X = B$

 we can first solve

-$L Y = B$            (Eq 4)
+$L Y = B$

 and then solve

-$U X = Y$          (Eq 5)
+$U X = Y$

-to find X. But what is P?
+to find $X$.
+But what is $P$?
 In the first step of decomposition $A = LU$, most of the time we have to joggle lines to make sure diagonals are not zero.
-We record the final order of rows in P, permutation matrix.
+We record the final order of rows in $P$, permutation matrix.
 Then we can apply that to $B$ before solving $LY=B$.
 To make the code a little bit more memory efficient I will save both $L$ and $U$ matrices in $A$.
 I will explain it in detail in the example below.

 ## Linear System Example